Schutzmannschaft Battalion 33

 Battalion's size was now 381 men.
-It was used as a guard under the German Army's 11th Infantry Division.
-Despite that battalion's role was only rearguard, it was installed in January 1944 to the positions near Mehikoorma ashore of Lake Peipus.
+It was used as a guard under the German 11th Infantry Division.
+Despite that battalion's role was only guard, it was installed in January 1944 to the positions near Mehikoorma ashore of Lake Peipus.
 In June 1944, the battalion was taken to rear and disbanded, the men were sent to battalions 37, 38 and 40.